KaranDarode/Excel_Project_Hub/README.md

 # Excel_Project_Hub
 # ☕ Coffee Shop Sales Analysis (Excel Project)

-This project analyzes coffee shop sales data using **Microsoft Excel**.
+This project delivers an in-depth analysis of coffee shop sales data using **Microsoft Excel**.
+The primary objective is to convert raw sales data into meaningful insights through a well-structured and interactive dashboard.

-The dashboard focuses on **Store Location**, **Weekly**, and **Monthly sales analysis**.
-Pivot Tables and Pivot Charts are used to summarize sales performance.
+The dashboard evaluates sales performance across **multiple store locations**, helping identify top-performing and low-performing branches. **Pivot Tables and Pivot Charts** are used to efficiently summarize and visualize key sales metrics.

-Interactive **Slicers** allow filtering by **Store Location, Week, and Month**.
-Key KPIs include **Total Sales, Total Quantity Sold, and Average Order Value**.
-Store-wise analysis helps identify top and low-performing branches.
+To improve usability, **Slicers** are implemented for **Store Location, Weekly, and Monthly analysis**, allowing users to dynamically filter the data.
+Key Performance Indicators (KPIs) such as **Total Revenue**, **Total Footfall**,**Avg Sales Per Order ** and **Avg Sales Per Person** provide a quick overview of business performance 📊.

-Weekly trends highlight peak and slow sales periods.
-Monthly analysis shows seasonal sales patterns and growth trends.
-The dashboard updates dynamically based on slicer selection.
+Weekly sales analysis highlights peak and slow periods, while month-wise analysis reveals **seasonal trends and growth patterns** 📈.
+The dashboard updates automatically based on slicer selections, ensuring real-time insights.

-This project demonstrates strong **Excel dashboard and data analysis skills**.
+This project demonstrates strong skills in **Excel data analysis, dashboard development, and business reporting**, making it suitable for **Data Analyst and Business Analyst portfolios** 💼.

+📁 Tool Used: Microsoft Excel (Pivot Tables, Pivot Charts, Slicers)

 ## 📸 Dashboard Screenshot
 ![Coffee Shop Sales Dashboard](Coffe_Shop_Dashboard_1.png)

-📁 Tool Used: Microsoft Excel (Pivot Tables, Pivot Charts, Slicers)